Coenzyme Q10: benefits, dosage, contraindications

 Blood pressure lowering efficacy of coenzyme Q10 for primary hypertension

-Effect of coenzyme Q10 on risk of atherosclerosis in patients with recent myocardial infarction
+Effect of coenzyme Q10 on the risk of atherosclerosis in patients with recent myocardial infarction

 Antioxidant